Summer23-CSCE-310-Database-Systems/chef-s_choice_Full_Repo_Final_Submission_Backup/README.md

 10. Steps 7 through 9 apply almost directly to the way in which the "Ingredients" page is implemented, having the same functionality and operated in the same way.

+11. After you are satisfied with the tables and any changes you may have made, you may return to the "Login" Page and Logout your User.

 ## Future Plans